-- McIver State Park and Carver County Park both close at 9pm; Barton closes at 10pm.
+- McIver State Park, Carver County Park, Dabney, and Lewis & Clark all close at 9pm; Barton closes at 10pm.
 Keep this in mind when you’re planning which route to float.

-- Most routes pass through several sets of small rapids (depending on the time of year, water levels and speed vary), so not recommended for small children.
+- Most routes pass through several sets of small rapids (depending on the time of year, water levels and speed vary, Milo McIver has some Class II), so not recommended for small children.

 - If your car key is a fob and not an old school key, you’ll need to have a way to keep that key dry, by using an Otterbox etc.

 - Bring water!
 The idea of drinking a beer while floating the river might sound fantastic, but you’ll want water as well.

 - Alcohol – while alcohol is prohibited in most parks and the river, it’s kind of like the city of Portland parks… more of a recommendations and if you’re discreet, it is unlikely that you will be ticketed or bothered.
 If you’re dedicating one tube to be your beer cooler and partying near the parks along the route, you are more likely to get ticketed.
 These parks are patrolled and so are the rivers, especially on weekends.

 - Bring a lunch!
 There are a few convenience stores on the way to the parks, but after your first hour or two of floating you’ll be glad you packed a picnic.
 If you’re floating the Sandy River, Sugar Pine Drive-in at Glen Otto park is in the parking lot and amazing.